 Viral videos like this one were just the start.
 Video is now taking over the world, with online businesses taking the lead.
-People watch 30 minutes of video on their smartphone every day.
+People watch 30 minutes of video on their smartphones every day.
 I’m not ashamed to admit it, I often spend a ridiculous amount of time watching obscure tutorials in the bathroom.
 It’s engaging, it’s informative, and it’s addictive.

 The fundamental entertainment factor of video makes it a content marketing heavyweight.
-With the accessibility of video on platforms like YouTube, Instagram, TikTok, mobile-optimised web pages, businesses can communicate with customers like never before.
+With the accessibility of video on platforms like YouTube, Instagram, TikTok, mobile-optimized web pages, businesses can communicate with customers like never before.

 And for people like you, dear reader, video is now an essential part of any B2B content marketing strategy.
 This is because, just like blogging, it directly tackles industry-specific challenges and widens the accessibility of your content to a larger target audience - blogs with videos attract three times as many inbound links as blog posts without video.